kcarnold/cs344/content/units/08nlp-intro/discussion.md

     2. ChatGPT or the OpenAI Playground
     3. A pre-built model from Hugging Face, such as [flan-ul2](https://huggingface.co/google/flan-ul2)

+## Initial Post

 Post a brief reflection on the experience.

 - Which task did you pick?
 (Give enough detail so that someone else would be able to try it too.)
-- Do you think the task is a good measure of progress in NLP?
-Why or why not?
+- Copy and paste one interesting example of an item from the task.
+Include the answer choices (if any) but not the correct answer.
 - How easy or difficult was the task you chose?
 - How did the models do?
+- Do you think the task is a good indicator of how well someone or something understands language?
+Why or why not?

+## Replies

+Give the answer to the example item that someone else posted.
+(Pick one that hasn't already been answered.)
+Also respond to their comments about the task.